Best 17 Gardens in DC: The Instagrammers Guide

 Outside of the Moongate Garden inside the Enid A Haupt Garden by @abpanphoto

 If you think the DC Cherry Blossoms are beautiful, you are definitely going to fall in love with the Magnolias at the Enid A Haupt Garden behind the Smithsonian Castle.
 It is as if you’re walking around in a pink cloud of dreams.
-The Magnolias typically blew a couple of weeks before the Cherry Blossom peak bloom.
+The Magnolias typically bloom a couple of weeks before the Cherry Blossom peak bloom.

 Enid A. Haupt Garden on Google Maps